xixiaofinland/afmt/README.md

 [afmt intro - made on 15/12/2024](https://youtu.be/2tBctZqdjMU?si=j5Lmip8sAg_AKTK1&t=148)

-Note. comment nodes are supported now
+Note. the info in the video is not up-to-date as comment nodes are supported now

 ## Text version